mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 1. [Download and install](https://about.gitlab.com/install/) the Omnibus GitLab package of your choice.
 Be sure to follow _only_ installation steps 1 and 2 on the page.
-1. Copy the `/etc/gitlab/gitlab-secrets.json` file from your Consul server, and replace the file of the same name on this server.
-If that file is not on this server, add the file from your Consul server to this server.

 1. Edit `/etc/gitlab/gitlab.rb` and use the following configuration.
    To maintain uniformity of links across nodes, the `external_url`